-‘Teen Mom OG’s Farrah Abraham Dishes On Why She Walked Off The Set of ‘Marriage Bootcamp’
+‘Teen Mom OG’s’ Farrah Abraham Dishes On Why She Walked Off The Set Of ‘Marriage Bootcamp’

 Farrah Abraham and her family are now appearing in a season of Marriage Bootcamp: Reality Stars Family Edition.
 The reality star claims that she and her family are very relatable, even if others, such as co-star Kendra Wilkinson, beg to differ when it comes to her assertion of their issues.

-However, in the April 28, 2017 episode, Farrah Abraham is seen walking off the set of the show and has to be coaxed back by producers.
-During one of the exercises, the families are given gifts, which represent issues faced within their family.
+However, in the April 28, 2017, episode, Farrah Abraham is seen walking off the set of the show and has to be coaxed back by producers.
+During one of the exercises, the families are given gifts that represent issues faced within their family.
 Farrah’s mother, Debra Danielson, was given a noose to represent the times that Farrah has told her to get out of her life or that she wished she was already dead.

-Farrah Abraham didn’t take this gift well, and instead screamed at her mother about the 2010 altercation that lead to Debra’s arrest.
+Farrah Abraham didn’t take this gift well and instead screamed at her mother about the 2010 altercation that led to Debra’s arrest.
 According to Farrah, her mother had punched her daughter to the point that she was bleeding and bruised, and had chased her around the house with a knife.
 Debra, however, remembers the event much differently, stating that Farrah had her in a headlock threatening to kill her mother.

 Debra was later charged with assault.